 The Narrow alley is a wonderful place to spend a quiet afternoon by retail, coffee, western food, and themed culture salons both in the long alley and the courtyards.

 Jing Alley (Well Alley)

 Jing Alley represents the more modern side of the city.
-It was named “Ruyi” during the Qing Dynasty, and today it hosts many pubs, night clubs, and characteristic restaurants, which make it a nice place to have a taste of colorful modern nightlife in Chengdu.
+It was named “Ruyi” during the Qing Dynasty, and today it hosts many pubs, nightclubs, and characteristic restaurants, which make it a nice place to have a taste of colorful modern nightlife in Chengdu.

 The Wide and Narrow Alley and Kung Fu Panda

 The globally famous Kung Fu Panda movie has used many of its elements from the Chinese as the story happens in China.
-It has been said that the design for the city, local shops, streets, and architectures of the movie have been inspired by the Wide and Narrow Alley of Chengdu.
+It has been said that the design for the city, local shops, streets, and architecture of the movie have been inspired by the Wide and Narrow Alley of Chengdu.

 |Kuanzhai Xiangzi Station||Bus 51, 62, 70, 93, 126, 127, 163, and 340 help you to reach the Kuanzhai Xiangzi Station|

 |Jinhe Road||Bus 5, 13, 43, 47, 51, 58, 64, 64 Express, 78, and 163 help you to reach Jinhe Road.
 Then you will have a few minutes of walking to reach the Wide and Narrow Alley|

 |Line 4||Metro Line 4 helps you to reach the Wide and Narrow Alley Station and walk a few minutes toward the south-west direction|

 |Line 2||Metro line 2 helps you to reach the People’s Park station.
 Then, you should leave from Exit D1 and walk along the Changshun Upper Road|